 Earthworms have a segmented tube-like body connected by a continuous gut, a nerve and a blood vessel.
 The number of segments varies in different species from 37 up to 100 segments.
 The outside body is slimy and muscular.

 The body of a leech is divided into 34 segments.
 The first 6 segments form an anterior oral sucker which is used to attach to the body of the host.
 A large posterior sucker is also found at the posterior end which helps in the locomotion of the animal.
+From a distance, a leech can resemble a slug.

 edit Differences in Diet